-Eight years ago, Peter Schutzinger was diagnosed with the most brutal and devastating diagnosis – Motor Neuron Disease and was given only 2-3 years to live.
+In 2010, Peter Schutzinger was diagnosed with the most brutal and devastating diagnosis – Motor Neuron Disease and was given only 2-3 years to live.
 Having tried practically every drug and treatment that had the possibility of slowing, stopping or eliminating this terrible disease with no apparent success.
-This suggested that either the disease was not correctly diagnosed or wrong targets are being looked at.
-In fact, it seemed plausible for important questions to be asked with respect to to current research and clinical thinking surrounding the treatment and management of MND and other NDs.
+This suggested that either the disease was not correctly diagnosed or wrong targets were being looked at.
+In fact, it seemed plausible for important questions to be asked with respect to current research and clinical thinking surrounding the treatment and management of MND and other NDs.

 This small, self-funded team took on the task of identifying the right scientists, brilliant mathematicians and innovative thinkers all focused on nothing less than a revolutionary breakthrough in the search for underlying genetic modalities in MND.